-- > Data collection (Definition of the company's structure, activities and personnel related to ISCC.
-Statistics like the number of certified clients/ certificates.
-Other required general information). - > Description of the certification process (client registration, audit planning and preparation, pre-audit assessments, reporting, monitoring of corrective actions, issue of certificate, information transfer to ISCC, internal database and documentation). - Review of certification files (certain files, processes and clients will be selected and reviewed). - > Review of auditor qualification files (some qualification files will be reviewed to check compliance with ISCC requirements for auditors (if applicable) and internal qualification processes). - > Preparation of Integrity Report (ISCC Integrity Auditor will require some time to prepare the integrity report). - > Closing meeting (Integrity Report will be presented by the ISCC Integrity Auditor and findings explained to CB.).
+- Opening Meeting (presentation of ISCC Integrity Auditor or ISCC representative and ISCC Integrity Programme, definition of scope of assessment, description of activities of the CB related to ISCC certification). - > Data collection (Definition of the company's structure, activities and personnel related to ISCC, Statistics such as number of certified clients/certificates, other required general information). - > Description of the certification process (client registration, audit planning and preparation, pre-audit assessments, reporting, monitoring of corrective actions, issuance of certificate, information transfer to ISCC, internal database and documentation). - > Review of certification files (certain files, processes and clients will be selected and reviewed). - > Review of auditor qualification files (some qualification files will be reviewed to check compliance with ISCC requirements for auditors (if applicable) and internal qualification processes). - > Closing meeting (Summary of the audit will be presented by the ISCC Integrity Auditor or ISCC representative and findings explained to CB).